varshneyanmol/PushEngage-App1/README.md

 ## Postman collection link:
 https://www.getpostman.com/collections/d0755b9b8b223df45508

-All the API are self explanatory
+All the API are self explanatory.

 **Code is also documented to ease the understanding**